← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 HTML Tags

 HTML specifies formatting within a page using tags.
 In its simplest form, a tag is one or more words surrounded by angular brackets (< >).
 For example, every Web page should begin with the tag <!doctype html>, which specifies that the document contains HTML formatting information, and that the browser should interpret the contents accordingly.
-The tags <html lang="en"> and </html> mark the beginning and end of the page content, with lang="en" specifying that the page contents will be written in English.
+The tags <html> and </html> mark the beginning and end of the page content.
 Within the html tags, the page is divided into two sections: a head section, which is delimited by the tags <head> and </head>, and a body section, which is delimited by the tags <body> and </body>.

 EXERCISE 2.2: Modify the HTML document from EXAMPLE 2.1 by replacing the default contents, "Text that appears in the page.", with a sentence or sentences of your own.
 Click on the "See in Browser" button to confirm that your modification works as intended.